 However, other assets can often be transferred to their brand-new owners without probate.
 Typical assets that do not require probate are, for instance:

 - Possessions the departed individual owned in joint occupancy.
 These pass immediately to the surviving spouse or another owner.

-- Life insurance coverage or pension benefits that are payable to a named beneficiary.
+- Life insurance policies or pension benefits that are payable to a named beneficiary.

-- Assets like a retirement account where the beneficiaries have been appointed outside of the will.
+- Assets like retirement accounts where the beneficiaries have been appointed outside of the will.